datacommonsorg/data/scripts/biomedical/PharmGKB/README.md

 ###  Dataset Documentation and Releavant Links

 [PharmGKB](https://www.pharmgkb.org/) is partnered with CPIC, PharmVar, PharmCat, PGRN, ClinGen and Global Core Biodata Resource.
 Data from PharmGKB can be downloaded [here](https://www.pharmgkb.org/downloads).
 In addition to downloading the data directly, PharmGKB has their own [REST API](https://api.pharmgkb.org/swagger/).
+Documentation for PharmGKB can be found [here](https://www.pharmgkb.org/whatIsPharmgkb).
 Additional updates are released on their [blog](https://blog.clinpgx.org/).

 To cite PharmGKB please use the following publications:
 M. Whirl-Carrillo<sup>1</sup>, R. Huddart<sup>1</sup>, L. Gong, K. Sangkuhl, C.F.
 Thorn, R. Whaley and T.E.
 Klein. ["An evidence-based framework for evaluating pharmacogenomics knowledge for personalized medicine"](https://pubmed.ncbi.nlm.nih.gov/34216021/). *Clinical Pharmacology & Therapeutics* (2021) Sep;110(3):563-572.